Thursday, May 4, 2023

 It's nasty, and it's insidious.
 Don't listen to it.

-Planning for when your dips hit helps you through periods of depression.
-If you work up a system, you can navigate the worst of it, reducing the burden on you and your loved ones.
+Planning for when your dips hit helps reduce the burden on you and your loved ones.

-With the basics in place, you need to add two things:
+With the plan in place, you need to add two things:

 Be responsible for your behaviour.
 Depression is a mental health issue but as adults we are responsible for our actions.